 The genome sequence of the Golden Delicious apple was published in 2010.
 It sheds light on the history of the apple and should make apple breeding faster and more accurate.

 What’s in a genome?

-Ais the complete set of that’s carried in each of an organism.
-It contains all the organism’s genes, as well as other sections of DNA that regulate activity and structure.
+A genome is the complete set of DNA that’s carried in each cell of an organism.
+It contains all the organism’s genes, as well as other sections of DNA that regulate gene activity and chromosome structure.
 There’s also a lot of DNA that has no known function at all.

 ‘Sequencing the genome’ means working out the exact order in which DNA bases (A, G, C and T) occur in an organism’s DNA.

 The sequencing project: New Zealand’s role

 The apple genome was a collaborative effort between Italy, the USA, Belgium, France and New Zealand.
 Golden Delicious is a key apple variety in Italy, which is why it was chosen for sequencing.
 New Zealand scientists provided access to Golden Delicious trees, expertise in bioinformatics and a lot of hard work!

 Find out more about the work undertaken by New Zealand scientists on mapping the apple genome.